 Given our firm’s focus on daycare negligence, we were delighted to meet Mrs. Jacqueline Boatwright-Daus, who as Mrs. Georgia International 2016, is championing the prevention of daycare injuries.
 She graciously put together an article for lawyers in the state of Georgia about her son’s story:

-After weeks of searching, I’d finally found the child care center for my 3 month old son.
+After weeks of searching, I’d finally found the child care center for my 3-month-old son.
 It was perfect; clean, small, and close to home.
 I spent two or more hours quizzing the center owner from my prepared list of questions.
-My eyes fixated on the owner’s body language, waiting for her to blink, or show any form of nervousness with each asked question, a fixation so strong that it was only broken when she dropped her pen and bent down retrieve it, revealing what sealed the deal; her state issued licensed.
+My eyes fixated on the owner’s body language, waiting for her to blink, or show any form of nervousness with each asked question, a fixation so strong that it was only broken when she dropped her pen and bent down retrieve it, revealing what sealed the deal; her state-issued licensed.
 Twelve months later, that license would deem worthless in my opinion.
-My then 14 month old son was found head first in an unattended bucket of mop water containing bleach and other chemical at his state licensed child day care center leaving him semi-comatose and ventilator dependent.
-For next 10 years, our lives were emotionally, physically, and financially broken.
+My then 14-month-old son was found head first in an unattended bucket of mop water containing bleach and other chemicals at his state-licensed child daycare center leaving him semi-comatose and ventilator dependent.
+For the next 10 years, our lives were emotionally, physically, and financially broken.
 His name was Anthony DeJuan Boatwright affectionally known as “Juan.”

 Failure and Fault